kavindu-specs/StylePulse/README.md

-# 📱 StylePule iOS Application
+# 📱 StylePulse iOS Application

 A simple and modern iOS application developed for a clothing brand.
 StylePule allows users to browse clothing items, explore categories, view product options, and add items to a cart — all within a clean, intuitive interface.
 The app includes a basic authentication flow and follows a client-server architecture, communicating with a backend API.